probotix/ArcCAM/README.md

 	3. Delete the "ArcCAM-main.zip" file, it is not needed anymore and just takes up the space here.

 	4. Edit the moi.ini file.
 You need to change the entry under "[Commands]" to point to your path.
+ 	Change:
-Change "AdditionalCommandsDirs=C:\Users\YOUR WINDOWS USERNAME HERE\AppData\Roaming\MoI\ArcCAM"
+		"AdditionalCommandsDirs=C:\Users\YOUR WINDOWS USERNAME HERE\AppData\Roaming\MoI\ArcCAM"